shohoku11wrj/haoqiyou/README.md

  * [x] Generate a card for sharing event, with QRcode
  * [x] Map view, can catch all events in the Bay Area mapview.
  * [x] Map view: Each event pin on the map will be labeled "date + time + distance"
- * Map view: shifting markers if overlapping (rotating 4 directions shifts, +polygon original->shifted)
+ * [x] Map view: shifting markers if overlapping (rotating 4 directions shifts, +polygon original->shifted)
  * [x] Add marker icons to upcoming events/future events/past events
+ * Map view: use more customizable maps
  * Map view (Optional): cast routes of events on the map
  * [x] Support (cloud) comments for each event: commento.io
  * Allow event owner to cancel/edit details of the event.